UKCloud/documentation/articles/vmware/vmw-how-zerto-perform-failover.md

 5. In the *Checkpoints* dialog, select the checkpoint that you want to use:

    - **Latest** to use the latest checkpoint

    - **Latest Tagged Checkpoint** to use the latest manually added checkpoint

-    - **Latest VSS** to use the latest VSS snapshot (this option is applicable only for Disaster Recovery as a Service and Migration to the Cloud, and if you've installed the Zerto VSS agent on the VM)
+   - **Latest VSS Checkpoint** to use the latest VSS snapshot (this option is applicable only for Disaster Recovery as a Service and Migration to the Cloud, and if you've installed the Zerto VSS agent on the VM)

    - **Select from all available checkpoints** to select a specific checkpoint from the list below

    ![Checkpoints dialog box for live failover](images/vmw-zerto-failover-live-checkpoints.png)